FlorianMosciski/algorithms/CONTRIBUTING.md

 > - [Directory Structures](#directory-structures)
 > - [Creating a Pull Request](#creating-a-pull-request)

 Are you a first-timer in contributing to open source?
-[These guidelines](https://opensource.guide/how-to-contribute/#how-to-submit-a-contribution) from GitHub might help!
+[These guidelines](https://opensource.guide/how-to-contribute/#how-to-submit-a-contribution) from GitHub might help#

 ## Learning About Tracers